River of Dreams - Savannah Magazine

 Lighting Design: Meg Abernethy

-Landscape design: Marc Freidman
+Landscape design: Marc Friedman

-Hardscape design: Marc Freidman
+Hardscape design: Marc Friedman

 Electrician: Rushing Electric